qtumproject/documents/en/Encrypt-and-Unlock-Qtum-Wallet/README.md

 # Encrypt & Unlock Qtum Wallet

-If you have don't know how to deploy a Qtum node, or you don't know how to launch a Qtum Wallet, please refer to following instructions to install wallet first:
+If you don't know how to deploy a Qtum node or don't know how to launch a Qtum wallet ,please refer to the following instructions:

 * For command line users：《[Guidance of Qtum Deployment](../Guidance-of-Qtum-Deployment-and-RPC-Settings.md)》
 * For GUI wallet users(common users)：[https://eco.qtum.org/wallet](https://eco.qtum.org/wallet)